 Roger Penrose and Dr T.D.
 Singh

-of the universe.”
-8 Indeed, such a positive and synthesized approach offers a key to solve this mystery of
+believe there is no long-range question more important than the purpose and meaning of our lives and of the universe.”
+Indeed, such a positive and synthesized approach offers a key to solve this mystery of

-life and consciousness, to know the distinction between life and non-life and to delve deeper into
+life and consciousness, to know the distinction between life and non-life and to delve deeper into Absolute Reality.

 1. General Theory of Relativity http://csep10.phys.utk.edu/astr162/lect/cosmology/gravity.html